klis87/redux-requests/docusaurus/docs/tutorial/9-caching.md

 There is an interesting `requestKey` and `cacheKey` relation.
-Passing the same `requestKey` and `cacheKey` is the same like passing only `requestKey`, because request are stored separately for each `requestKey`, so cache invalidation with `cacheKey` could never be possible.
+Passing the same `requestKey` and `cacheKey` is the same like passing only `requestKey`, because requests are stored separately for each `requestKey`, so cache invalidation with the same `cacheKey` could never happen.

 ## Cache with `requestCapacity`